nu-ZOO/MULE/README.md

 Usage is currently focused on binary files for readout from the above named systems.

-After data collection and having saved the unprocessed files, one should copy the file path into the config file using a text editor (such as vim).
-In addtion, the destination file path and name should be enetered in the save_path line.
-Finally, ensure to have the correct wavedump edition as that will affect decoding.
+To process a file with a pack using MULE, one should create a config file with the required input parameters.

-> **_NOTE_** One can find the config file in /MULE/packs/configs
+> **_NOTE_** One can find the config files in /MULE/packs/configs

-Once the config file has been edited and saved, one can execute the program from the terminal, including the location of the config file if nexessary.
+Once the config file has been edited and saved, one can execute the program from the terminal, including the location of the config file if necessary.
 For instance,

 `mule proc process_WD2_3channel.conf`